-This can be very useful, as the Home Office have to respond to the MP’s query (although the response time can be very long).
+This can be very useful, as the Home Office have to respond to the MP’s query.

 An MP might just email the Home Office about your case, and be told the stage your case is at, or that you are “appeals rights exhausted” and there is nothing that can be done.
 Encourage your MP to do more than that!

 If there has been a long delay in a decision, your MP can push for a decision to be made.
 Make sure you want a decision, however, and be prepared for that decision being negative.
 If you have a lawyer, always ask them first before involving an MP.

 Don’t let your MP be brushed off by the Home Office saying you have exhausted all your legal options – there may be actions you didn’t know about, or have not been explored properly.

 There will have been barriers to getting justice in your case.
 Explain what these barriers are, point out the relevant failures of the asylum/immigration system, and tell the MP what they can do in order that justice is done in their constituent’s case.

 In some cases, MPs have managed to meet with the Immigration Minister or Home Secretary to discuss the case.
 This is the most effective use of political engagement – encouraging your MP to have direct contact with the Minister who has the power to make a positive decision.
 This is likely to be far more successful than asking supporters to write to the Home Office directly (see below).